Ukrainian President to visit Switzerland in first trip abroad since invasion

 Often donning military clothing in his speeches, Zelenskyy has said in the past that he is “enemy number one” for the Russians.
 At the conference, a large presence of Swiss police is planned to keep the leader safe, and Ticino has already applied for military assistance from the government.
 Swiss cantons across the nation have also pledged their own police forces to help secure the meeting.

 The event, set to be held on July 4 and 5, will be the first time the Ukrainian leader has left his country since the Russian invasion started.
-Zelenskyy and Cassis had already planned to meet in Lugano, Cassis' birthplace, before the start of the war, but now the invasion has given the meeting a new purpose and significance.
+Zelenskyy and Cassis had already planned to meet in Lugano, the birthplace of the Swiss president, before the start of the war, but now the invasion has given the meeting a new purpose and significance.

 World leaders to descend on Ticino for Zelenskyy's visit